IFRS 12-Disclosure of Interests in Other Entities

 IFRS 12 Disclosure of Interests in Other Entities is a consolidated disclosure standard requiring a wide range of disclosures about an entity’s interests in subsidiaries, joint arrangements, associates and unconsolidated ‘structured entities’.
-Disclosures are presented as a series of objectives, with detailed guidance on satisfying those objectives.

 Objective and scope